gavinhoward/bc/README.md

 points to the latest tagged release to make it easy for users to get the latest release.)

-This `bc` includes scripts and a `.gitconfig` that helps manage the workflow.
-New contributors should familiarize themselves with them.

 ## Commit Messages

 This `bc` uses the commit message guidelines laid out in